Good Clinical Practice

 - Within eight weeks after the inspection, an inspection report will be sent to the party hearing in accordance with § 45 (3) AVG for knowledge and comment.
 The opinion of the inspected party on the

-- Inspection report must be submitted to the Institute Monitoring in electronic form within a period of four weeks after receipt of the inspection report, should refer specifically to the deficiencies identified and contain corrective and preventive or already implemented measures for each deficiency, including evidence.
+- Inspection report must be submitted to the Institute Surveillance in electronic form within a period of four weeks after receipt of the inspection report, should refer specifically to the deficiencies identified and contain corrective and preventive or already implemented measures for each deficiency, including evidence.

 - Finally, the BASG prepares the final report.
-In addition to the original report, it contains the opinion of the inspected party and a final assessment by the FOAG of the measures proposed and implemented.
+In addition to the original report, it contains the opinion of the inspected party and a final assessment by the BASG of the measures proposed and implemented.
 If the proposed measures are not sufficient, the BASG will prescribe appropriate measures.

 - The procedure is completed with receipt of the final inspection report or the specification of the measures.
 The implementation of the measures may be subject to a re-inspection.